 Instant Pot Lemon Chicken Orzo Soup is a delicious and healthy soup made with tender chicken, lots of veggies, and orzo pasta.
 A perfect cozy, comforting, and nutritious meal for the cold weather!

 Near my workplace, I used to enjoy this Lemon Chicken Orzo soup at Corner Bakery and Panera.
-I always wanted to make this at home, so I could share the goodness with my family.
-Now that I am not working at that company, I have been missing the soup even more.
-So here is my take at this cozy and comforting soup!
+I always wanted to make this at home to share the goodness with my family.
+I have missed the soup even more since I am not working at that company.
+So here is my take on this cozy and comforting soup!

 Greek Lemon Chicken Soup with Orzo Ingredients

-If you have made Chicken Noodle soup, this is kind of similar, but not exactly the same.
+If you have made Chicken Noodle soup, this is similar but not the same.
 I use orzo pasta in place of noodles.
-Orzo is shaped like grains of rice, and are great as a side or in salads.
+Orzo is shaped like rice grains and is great as a side or in salads.
 They are a perfect carb addition to this soup.

 Chicken: I used boneless chicken breast, but chicken thighs can also be used in this recipe.

-Orzo pasta: I love to use orzo pasta, which is shaped like grains of rice.
+Orzo pasta: I love to use orzo pasta, shaped like rice grains.
 It is easy to add to any soup.
 Kids love it too.
-However if you don't have orzo, feel free to use other types of pasta.
+However, if you don't have orzo, feel free to use other types of pasta.

 Onion & Garlic: Add the perfect flavor and aroma to this soup.
 I use yellow onions in this recipe.

 Carrots & Celery: We love to add these veggies to any soup for extra nutrition.